-If the proposed reverse split is approved at the 2004 Meeting and subsequently effected by the Board of Directors, in lieu of any fractional shares to which a holder of the Company's Common Stock would otherwise be entitled as a result of such reverse split, the Company would pay cash equal to the fair value of the Company's Common Stock as determined by the Board of Directors at the effective time of the reverse split.
+If the proposed reverse split is approved at the 2005 Meeting and subsequently effected by the Board of Directors, in lieu of any fractional shares to which a holder of the Company's Common Stock would otherwise be entitled as a result of such reverse split, the Company would pay cash equal to the fair value of the Company's Common Stock at the effective time of the reverse split.
+Fair value of the Company's Common Stock will be determined by multiplying the fractional share by the average of the closing trading prices of the Common Stock (as adjusted to reflect the reverse stock split) during regular trading hours for the five trading days immediately preceding the effective time of the reverse stock split.